tobi-cat/transcriptwork/_videos/J1Qhuu9iJ-s.md

 <compare>
 <james {% include timecode %}>

-Which is followed up oddly by *Disclosure* another Slay which is a documentary that's on Netflix which is about trans representation in media over about the last century which is first of all an incredibly well made documentary but also points out all the problems with with having cis actors playing trans characters and how that can really kind of give the audience the impression that being trans is just acting it gives so much information and such a quick just in such a quick time absolutely worth the watch check it out it's on Netflix everybody has Netflix go watch it
+Which is followed up oddly by *Disclosure*, another Slay which is a documentary that's on Netflix which is about trans representation in media over... about the last century.
+Which is first of all, an incredibly well made documentary, but also points out all the problems with-- with having cis actors playing trans characters and how that can really kind of give the audience the impression that being trans is just acting.
+It gives so much information and such a quick-- just-- in such a quick time.
+Absolutely worth the watch, check it out, it's on Netflix, everybody has Netflix, go watch it.

 </james>
 <from></from>